Insider Threats to System and Data Security

+Insider threats to system and data security are among the highest cybersecurity risks that organizations must manage especially the privileged account holders.
 Results from major data breach cases indicate that 65 to 70 percent of all security incidents arise from insider threats to system and data security.
-Many of company insiders whether they are employees, consultants, or partners who have access to critical systems and data can potentially harm a company by stealing the data including personal information of employees and customers for a variety of reasons.
+Many of company insiders whether they are employees, consultants, or partners who have access to critical systems and data can potentially harm a company by changing systems or data, disrupting operations, and stealing information including business or personal information of employees and customers for a variety of reasons.

 Why Insiders Commit Criminal Acts

 The reasons why some insiders may resort to criminal acts can be attributed to fraud drivers which include:

 - capability or opportunity (access),

 - rational or justification (disgruntled or self-deserving), and

 - motive or incentive (revenge or financial gain).